Barack Obama And Malia Attend Arthur Miller’s ‘The Price’ On Broadway [Photos]

 Later in the day, the former president surprised Broadway theater-goers when he and his 18-year-old daughter Malia attended a performance of Arthur Miller’s The Price, produced by The Roundabout Theater Company, starring Danny DeVito and Mark Ruffalo, according to ABC News.

-The Obamas later went backstage to meet the cast, including Danny DeVito, Mark Ruffalo, Jessica Hecht and Tony Shalhoub, TMZ reports.
+The Obamas later went backstage to meet the cast, including Danny DeVito, Mark Ruffalo, Jessica Hecht, and Tony Shalhoub, TMZ reports.

 The Roundabout Theater Company, which produced the revival of Arthur Miller’s The Price on Broadway, later tweeted a photo of Barack and Malia Obama meeting with the delighted cast.